CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/certhelper/deploying/guide.md

 A new pod will be created under the crontab schedule you configured, triggering a new build.

+!!! warning

+    It is generally not a good idea to have the CronJob running at all times, mainly due to the fact that PyPI libraries may be updated at any time; automatic deployment with the latest available libraries is going to be a risk, as they new versions may well contain bugs.

+    A safe approach is to enable the CronJob by setting `suspend: false` (see [here](https://docs.openshift.com/container-platform/3.11/dev_guide/cron_jobs.html#creating-a-cronjob)) only once you have pushed changes to the certifier repository.
+Then, once the changes are deployed, set `suspend: true` again.

 ## Exposing the app

 See the [PaaS docs](https://paas.docs.cern.ch/5._Exposing_The_Application/2-network-visibility/)